DavideViolante/Angular-Full-Stack/README.md

 ![Preview](https://raw.githubusercontent.com/DavideViolante/Angular2-Express-Mongoose/master/demo.gif "Preview")

 ## Run
 You need MongoDB and Node.js installed to run this project.
+I tested it on MongoDB v3.2.8 and Node.js v4.4.7.

 1. `mongod` (in a separate command window)
 2. `npm install`